ECE 4823: Communications Network Engineering

 Calendar Description

-management protocols, modeling of traffic and inter-arrival time, performance
+modelling of traffic and inter-arrival time, performance analysis.

 Prerequisites: STAT 2593 or STAT 3083; ECE 3221 or CS2545.

-- Undergraduate and graduate students must have passed the online required online lab safety test.
-The safety test is required each year and the score must be 100 percent.
-The link to the test changed each year; it will be posted in D2L courses once it is available.
+- Undergraduate and graduate students must have passed the online required online lab safety test during the start of the term, otherwise they will remain on the waitlist.
+The online lab safety test is required each year and the score must be 100 percent.
+The link to the online lab safety test changes each year and it is available in D2L.

 - This is an in-person course only for students who are enrolled in a degree program at the University of New Brunswick.
 This is not an online course.

-- If you want to take this course, I recommend that you sign up on the wait-list for the section.
-If you leave the course, or leave the wait-list, and try to re-enter by returning to the wait-list, you might not get back in the course.
-The course has filled up in in the past, it has not filled in recent years.
+- If a student wants to take this course, I recommend that the student sign up on the waitlist for the lab section.
+If the student leaves the course, or leaves the waitlist, and they try to re-enter by returning to the waitlist, they might not get back in the course.
+The course can fill up.

-- Graduate students must have passed an equivalent to prerequisites in their undergraduate degree, otherwise they will remain on the wait-list.
+- Graduate students must have passed an equivalent to the prerequisites in their undergraduate degree, otherwise they will remain on the waitlist.

-- Each work day, between today and the day before the first day of classes in September, undergraduate students are processed on the wait-list, meaning on these days undergraduate students are given priority over graduate students.
-After a student is given permission to register, they will receive an email and they have approximately one day to register.
+- Usually each work day, between today and the day before the first day of classes in September, undergraduate students are processed on the waitlist, meaning on these days undergraduate students are given priority over graduate students.
+After a student is given permission to register, they will receive an email and they have a short time to register.
+If a student does not register in time, they might miss the opportuinity to enter the course.

-- This course is an undergraduate technical elective, not an undergraduate core course, and if you are unable to take this course due to limited enrollment, I regret the sitation, but you will have to find another course.
+- This course is an undergraduate technical elective, not an undergraduate core course, and if the student is unable to take this course due to limited enrollment or a timetimeable problem, I regret the sitation, but the student will have to find another course.

 Online Information